Some of Trump's biggest backers are unhappy with Steve Bannon's exit

 WASHINGTON — Steve Bannon’s exit from the White House drew an immediate backlash from his allies in the party’s populist wing, who fear their agenda is becoming sidelined within the Trump administration.

-“I don’t have any longer the expectations that Trump even can keep the rest of his promises," Congressman Steve King, R-Iowa told NBC News on Friday after the announcement that the chief strategist was out of the administration.
+“I don’t have any longer the expectations that Trump even can keep the rest of his promises," Rep. Steve King, R-Iowa, told NBC News on Friday after the announcement that the chief strategist would be leaving the administration.

 Related: Steve Bannon Out as White House Strategist

-Note: CORRECTION (Aug.
-18, 6:31 p.m.): A previous version of this article misstated the title of Joel Pollack at Breitbart News.
-He is senior editor-at-large, not editor-in-chief.